- - Please visit: Wichita Band Instrument Co. - -

 In the chapter on etudes we established a sequence of Kopprasch, Maxime-Alphonse, Barboteu, and Reynolds, augmented by Hill, Schuller, and Decker.
 In the orchestral studies we followed the alphabet.
 The solo literature for horn does not lend itself to such an orderly approach….

-With that thought, next week there is one more class on the online schedule, be looking for a few final notes to close an epic semester.
+With that thought, there is one more class on the online schedule, but actually now that week is used for a take home final, so do continue ahead for a few final notes to close an epic semester.

 This is week 14 of a fourteen week course in horn repertoire, the second semester of a broad overview of horn repertoire, performance, and pedagogy.
 The introductory article is here, and the series is presented for the educational purposes of our readers.